ShiftHackZ/Stable-Diffusion-Android/README.md

 Use this on Android for on-device txt2img generation through Google AI MediaPipe.
 This provider is available only in `playstore` and `full` Android flavors.

+### Option 9: Silicon Diffusion Core ML

+Use this on iOS for on-device Stable Diffusion generation through Core ML.
+Download a supported Core ML model from the in-app catalog or import a compatible local model package, select it during setup, and generate without sending prompts or source images to a remote service.

+The first-party catalog intentionally starts with Apple/Hugging Face Stable Diffusion 1.x and 2.x palettized Core ML archives.
+SDXL archives are not exposed by default until memory and execution-plan compatibility are stable across a tested device matrix.

 ## Build Flavor Notes

 Android flavor availability is driven by the Gradle flavor configuration and runtime provider filtering.
 Most network providers are available everywhere; Google AI MediaPipe is intentionally unavailable in `foss`.
 The Play build also avoids custom local model path selection for local diffusion models.

 The iOS app is not split into Android-style flavors.
-It uses the shared mobile UI and remote-provider stack, while Local Diffusion and MediaPipe stay Android-only for the first iOS milestone.
+It uses the shared mobile UI, remote-provider stack, and Silicon Diffusion Core ML as an iOS-only local provider.
+Android ONNX and MediaPipe local diffusion remain Android-specific.

 For a historical overview of flavor policy, see the project wiki page: [Build flavor difference](https://github.com/ShiftHackZ/Stable-Diffusion-Android/wiki/Build-flavor-difference).